Quantum-Enhanced Sensing of Excited-State Dynamics with Correlated Photons

 Eq.(\ref{SE}) manifests a promising experimental feasibility of the quantum advantage, greater than the entangled photon pairs and the squeezed vacuum.

-{\it Exciton dynamics in monolayer TMDs.}---We simulate the PPF in Eq.(\ref{SPPF}) for a monolayer TMD possessing a band structure in Fig.\ref{Schematic}(c).
+{\it Exciton dynamics in monolayer model.}---We simulate the PPF in Eq.(\ref{SPPF}) for a monolayer semiconductor possessing a band structure in Fig.\ref{Schematic}(c).
 The model Hamiltonian for the K-K$'$ valley excitons is

 with $U_{i \tau}\equiv U_{iji'j',\tau_1 \tau_2 \tau'_1 \tau'_2}$ collects the amplitude of both intra-valley and inter-valley scattering of two excitons. $b_{i \tau} = \{B_{i \tau}, D_{i \tau}\}$ can annihilate the bright and dark excitons; $i=A,B$ denotes 1s state of A- and B-excitons and $\tau=\pm 1$ is the valley index. $t_{ij,\tau\tau'}$ accounts for the onsite energy and the electron-hole exchange interaction.